Solutions · Autonomous vehicles

 Motor insurance was written for human drivers.
 AVs are not human drivers.

-Frequency, severity, attribution — every assumption baked into a 50-year-old motor product breaks the moment a machine starts making the driving decisions.
+Frequency, severity, and attribution: every assumption baked into a 50-year-old motor product breaks the moment a machine starts making the driving decisions.

 01